Small Business Bookkeeping Basics: Best way to keep Small Business records

 Before going in deep first let’s discuss what is Bookkeeping and what is Bookkeeper actual is

-Fundamentally, bookkeeping is the process of recording and organizing the financial transactions of a business, and a bookkeeper is a person that takes responsibility for the overall process.
+Fundamental Analysis, bookkeeping is the process of recording and organizing the financial transactions of a business, and a bookkeeper is a person that takes responsibility for the overall process.

 Bookkeeping is the primary way to the business owners can find out if their business is profitable or not: With the help of tracking their numbers, they can quickly identify overall financial challenges and address them before blossoming into a full-blown crisis.